sage-s11/DS_Java/Tree_DS/READTREE.md

 [3] Using Morris Traversal – O(n) Time and O(1) Space

 ### Most Optimal approach
-Although Morris Traversal has efficient space complexity because it doesn't use recursion or a stack, it modifies the tree
+Although Morris Traversal has efficient space complexity because it doesn't use recursion or a stack
-structure temporarily during the traversal, which may not always be ideal or desired.
+But it modifies the tree structure temporarily during the traversal, which may not always be ideal.
 Moreover, Morris traversal has some overhead due to the creation and removal of threads (temporary pointers), which can make it   less intuitive or complex compared to other methods.